Awa Fish owes its success to founder, Awa Codjo, and her ground-breaking business model © MCC

 The company’s growth has also helped improve the livelihoods of local fishing families, who no longer have to sell their produce to traders – sometimes at a loss – or throw away unsold catches.
 Some 4,000 fishermen land their catches at buying centres along the country’s coastline every day.

 But the firm is still grappling with an unreliable electricity supply – a major challenge facing businesses across the sector.
 In 2015, the government of Benin and MCC signed the Benin Power Compact – a €335 million agreement to boost local electricity production, improve distribution and introduce reforms to public-private energy sector investment.
-Reflecting on her meeting with Codjo, MCC CEO Dana J. Hyde said: “A reliable electricity supply means she will no longer have to rely on an expensive generator to keep her fish frozen during power outages.”
+Reflecting on her meeting with Codjo, then-MCC CEO Dana J. Hyde said: “A reliable electricity supply means she will no longer have to rely on an expensive generator to keep her fish frozen during power outages.”